Jadens-arc/Pink-Twitter/README.md

 It was at this point I realized I had to step in and prove definitively how many colors there were

 The final out put and the definitive answer to how many colors are there is 108

+I suspect that most of these colors lie in the "lines" between the colors visible to the human-eye.
+These colors are likely generated during some sort of compression either by Twitter or by the author of the tweet.